BWR

 Cause and Effect

-Cause and effect explain how or why A becomes B. For example, throwing a ball at its root is motivation to throw where (A) leads to it dropping to the earth (B) due to gravity.
+The Cause and effect explain how or why A becomes B. For example, throwing a ball, the root is the motivation to throw, where (A) leads to it dropping to the earth (B) due to gravity.

 Positive Reasoning and Geocracy